Dear Corporate America: Data isn’t Tech

 The project fails.

-But before a project fails, we need to remember what happens before that…when there are goals/deadlines/benchmarks to hit.
-Perhaps, some team members needs to learn something NEW too.
-And it needs to be implemented quickly, because deadlines!
+But before a project fails, we must remember what happens before that…when there are goals/deadlines/benchmarks to hit.
+Perhaps some team members need to learn something NEW too.
+And it needs to be implemented quickly because of deadlines!

 That’s a total disregard for data.
 It’s not data-driven.